1on1pt/JPX_Tokyo_Stock_Exchange_Prediction/README.md

     * To be tracked throughout the duration of this project

 ## Machine Learning
-Two different models will be used to make TSE stock predictions.
+Three different models will be used to make TSE stock predictions.

+##### Stacked LSTM

-1. Stacked LSTM – Built upon the original long short-term memory model or LSTM model, the Stacked LSTM has multiple hidden LSTM layers and each layer contains multiple memory cells.
+Built upon the original long short-term memory model or LSTM model, the Stacked LSTM has multiple hidden LSTM layers and each layer contains multiple memory cells.
 An LSTM layer creates a sequence output rather than a single output value.
 Hence, for every input time step there is an output time.
 This makes it ideal for making time-based stock market predictions.
 A Stacked LSTM model will be created using the Keras Python deep learning library.

-2. NeuralProphet -
+##### Prophet

+Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
+It works best with time series that have strong seasonal effects and several seasons of historical data.
+Prophet is robust to missing data and shifts in the trend, and typically handles outliers well (https://github.com/facebook/prophet).

+##### Neural Prophet

+A Neural Network based Time-Series model, inspired by [Facebook Prophet](https://github.com/facebook/prophet) and [AR-Net](https://github.com/ourownstory/AR-Net), built on PyTorch.
+NeuralProphet is a hybrid forecasting framework based on PyTorch and trained with standard deep learning methods, making it easy for developers to extend the framework.
+Local context is introduced with auto-regression and covariate modules, which can be configured as classical linear regression or as Neural Networks.
+Otherwise, NeuralProphet retains the design philosophy of Prophet and provides the same basic model components (https://github.com/ourownstory/neural_prophet).

 ## Database